Website & blogs © Louis Kraft 2013-2020

 One of the gifts I gave Olivia that June 29 was a painting of her as Lady Penelope Gray in The Private Lives of Elizabeth and Essex (Warner Bros., 1939).
 She knew immediately who she portrayed in the image and was delighted with it.
 I’m not going to go into details about the film or the difficulties Olivia struggled through during filming other than to say it has a great backstory.
 I will say this, she was vibrant and alive in her scenes and I think delivered the best performance in the film.
 Errol & Olivia will deal with the making of this film and Olivia’s and Flynn’s lives at this time. … And with The Adventures of Robin Hood (Warner Bros., 1938), the late thirties set in motion changes to their careers and lives, changes that had actually begun when Captain Blood (Warner Bros.-First National Pictures, 1935) became an instant hit at the box office, changes that would be firmly in place before the end of 1944.
 These changes would affect the rest of Olivia’s and Flynn’s lives.

-Since the late author Charles Higham played high and loose with facts in two books of importance to Olivia, Sisters: The Story of Olivia de Havilland and Joan Fontaine (New York: Coward-McCann, Inc., 1984) and Errol Flynn: The Untold Story (Garden City, New York: Doubleday & Company, Inc., 1980) I attempted to get her to comment on stated events (these were included on my list of questions).
+Since the late author Charles Higham played high and loose with facts in two books of importance to Olivia, Sisters: The Story of Olivia de Havilland and Joan Fontaine (Coward-McCann, Inc., New York, 1984) and Errol Flynn: The Untold Story (Doubleday & Company, Inc., Garden City, New York,1980) I attempted to get her to comment on stated events (these were included on my list of questions).
 I had requested information about Higham’s accuracy in the past through the mail and she wrote one comment: “Charles Higham is an unscrupulous man.”
 Olivia remained firm; she would not talk about Higham or his inflammatory accusations that had no basis in fact.
 “Charles Higham never contacted me, not once,” Olivia said (this is a paraphrase as the interview is safely stored).
-My interviews with Olivia will be made available in the Louis Kraft Collection at the Fray Angélico Chávez History Library, New Mexico History Museum, Santa Fe, New Mexico, after Errol & Olivia is published.
+My interviews with Olivia will be made available in the Louis Kraft Collection after Errol & Olivia is published.

 On more of a positive note, Olivia asked me which of her performances did I like the best.
 I told her that I thought her best performance was as Virginia Cunningham in The Snake Pit (20th Century Fox, 1948).
 Her performance is extraordinary as she struggles with fears and doubts that have torn apart her married life and led to her confinement in a mental institution wherein psychiatric care is at times less than humane.
 Olivia smiled and informed me that it was her favorite role.

 Before the evening ended we moved away from Flynn and Olivia’s film world, replacing it with world politics and a little digging into her life.
-Olivia shied away from her personal life before Hollywood and of her sister, actress Joan Fontaine’s autobiography, No Bed of Roses (New York: William Morrow and Company, Inc., 1978).
+Olivia shied away from her personal life before Hollywood and of her sister, actress Joan Fontaine’s autobiography, No Bed of Roses (William Morrow and Company, Inc., New York, 1978).

 At this time of the year it remains light in Paris until about 10:00 PM, and it was close to or just after midnight when Marissa and I hugged Olivia goodbye (and I kissed her on the cheek).